open-simulation-platform/open-simulation-platform.github.io/cse-core/configuration.md

 Alternatively, co-simulation configuration using the [SSP standard](https://ssp-standard.org/) is also supported.
 The SSP standard is one of the standardization projects of the FMI standard.
 The normative XML Schema 1.0 schema for the MAP SSP can be found [here](https://github.com/open-simulation-platform/cse-core/tree/master/test/data/ssp/SSP10).
-In cse environment, “OspSystemStructure.xml” is recommended and prioritized when both the .xml and .ssd files are available.
+`OspSystemStructure.xml` is recommended and prioritized when both the .xml and .ssd files are available.